-A basic DNT24 point-to-multipoint point systems is suitable for many serial data applications where multiple remotes are used.
-The default configuration of a DNT24 is a remote with the serial port configured for transparent operation at 9.6 kbps, 8N1.
+A basic DNT90 point-to-multipoint point systems is suitable for many serial data applications where multiple remotes are used.
+The default configuration of a DNT90 is a remote with the serial port configured for transparent operation at 9.6 kbps, 8N1.
 To configure a basic point-to-multipoint system:

-- 1. Configure one of the modules as a base by setting the DeviceMode parameter in Bank 0 to 0x01. - 2.
-If the host application driving the base will individually communicate each remote, set the Proto-colMode parameter in Bank 4 of the base to 0x01.
+- 1. Configure one of the modules as a base by setting the DeviceMode parameter in Bank 0 to 0x01. - If the host application driving the base will individually communicate each remote, set the Proto-colMode parameter in Bank 4 of the base to 0x01.
 This step is not required if messages from the base to the remotes will always be broadcast and/or the base does not need to know the MAC address of the remote sending a message. - 3.
 Set the MemorySave parameter in Bank 0xFF to 0xD2, which will save the DeviceMode parameter to EEPROM and reset the module, enabling base operation. - 4.
-All other parameters may be left at their default values. - 5.
-If the host application driving the base will individually communicate with each remote, the MAC address for each remote can be obtained from announce packets, heartbeat packets, a ForceDiscover command, or by reading or scanning the MAC address from the label on top of each remote.
+All other parameters may be left at their default values.

+5. If the host application driving the base will individually communicate each remote, read or scan the MAC addresses from the label on top of each remote and load the addresses in the host application data base.